suurjaak/Deckathlon/README.md

         },

         "lead": {
-            "0":              leader of first round, as "bidder" for player winning bid;
+            "0":              leader of first round,
-                              as {"ranking": -1} for player position in current table ranking;
+                              by default the player next to last game's first leader (or player next to table host if first game), or "bidder" for player winning bid,
-                              by default the player next to last game's first leader;
+                              or {"ranking": -1} for player position in current table ranking;
             "*":              leader of consecutive rounds, "trick" for player winning last trick;
         },